Adana: Churches

 Nineteenth century Adana had four churches, two Armenian, one Greek Orthodox and one Roman Catholic.
 The Roman Catholic Saint Paul Church (Bebekli Kilise) was built in 1870 and is in the old town, close to 5 Ocak Square.
 It currently serves the Roman Catholic and Protestant communities.

 The Agios Nikolaos (St Nicholas) Greek Orthodox Church was built in 1845 in the Kuruköprü area but was converted into a museum in 1950.
 It was reconsecrated as a church in 2015 and renamed the Kuruköprü Monumental Church.

 The Armenian Church on Ali Münif Street, midway between the Yağ Camii and the Büyük Saat, was converted into a branch of the Ziraat Bank during the Republican Era.
 Surp Asdvadzadzin Armenian Apostolic Church on Abidinpaşa Street, which was in service until 1915, was used as a cinema until 1970 then demolished by the government.
 The Central Bank (Merkez Bankası) regional headquarters was built in its place.

 Parks and gardens

-Adana has many parks and gardens.
-Owing to the warm climate, they are open all year round without the need for winter maintenance.